pabloagn/pabloagn/README.md

 You can also consult the [Technology Sphere](https://pabloagn.com/technologies/) for a full breakdown.

 # Index
-Below is a complete index of all the material I have, including my personal website, GitHub repositories, GitHub Gists and a Project Showroom.
+Below is a complete index of all the material I have, including my personal website, GitHub repositories, and GitHub Gists.

 ## Blog
 Here you will find my collection of written articles and essays.
 Main topics are usually Statistics & Data Science oriented, but I may shift towards other tech-related subjects once in a while.